Pcb Antipad: Should You Use It for Your Designs?

 The big question is: how large should I model the anti-pad past any internal non-functional and via pads?
 Before we answer that, you should know that all vias have parasitics.
 Therefore, they could suffer parasitic capacitance and inductance if not treated correctly.

-Additionally, each via pad and the intersecting plane generate two parallel capacitors.
+Additionally, each via pad and the intersecting plane generates two parallel capacitors.
 Hence, your anti-pads should be big enough to deflect parasitic signals from entering the PTH.
 Anything larger than necessary would damage your board’s frequency.

 Your anti-pad’s size will also affect the PCB manufacturing process.
 These issues relate to wandering, which impacts drilling the through-hole via a plane.